tsi̍t lâu tsuí 一流水 means, in Taiwanese, a cycle of tide.

 300 units, black vinyl

 Sound artist and field recordist based in Taiwan.
-Sound designer for contemporary dance and film.
-Audio documentaries
+Sound designer/mixer for film.
+Audio documentary maker and electroacoustic

-producer and electroacoustic music composer.
-Works inspired by ethnography, amphibian conservation and marine biology.
-Collaborates with communities and individuals in Hakka and Austronesian territories....more
+Works inspired by ethnography, amphibian conservation, stories from the forests & mountains and marine biology.
+Collaborates with communities and individuals in Hakka villages and Indigenous territories....more